 For Building Hair Collagen

-Collagen is responsible to support the scalp’s thickness.
+Collagen is responsible for supporting the scalp’s thickness.
 Much like the skin, a collagen-deficient scalp cannot hold hair follicles and can increase the risk of hair loss.
 For best results, warm a few drops of baobab oil and gently massage into the scalp.
 Omega fatty acids in baobab oil will strengthen hair cuticles and build collagen.